vindar/tgx/docs/intro_api_2D.md

 @subsection subsec_PNGdec Drawing PNG images

-Install Bitbank2's **PNGdec** library from the Arduino library manager / platformio or directly from https://github.com/bitbank2/PNGdec/.
+Install Bitbank2's **PNGdec** library from the Arduino library manager / PlatformIO or directly from https://github.com/bitbank2/PNGdec/.

 Simply include both libraries into the project to activate the bindings between TGX and PNGdec:
 ~~~{.cpp}